 Austin.
-The blue dot in a Republican state.
-It’s the capitol of Texas, but people would rather vote a country singer for president than any actual politician.
-Where the city motto is literally “Keep Austin Weird.”
-Where there’s a public celebration for Eeyore’s birthday (yes, from the cartoon Winnie the Pooh).
+A blue dot in a Republican state.
+It’s the capital of Texas, but people would rather vote a country singer for president than any actual politician.
+This is where the city motto is literally “Keep Austin weird.”
+Where there’s a public celebration for Eeyore’s birthday (yes, Eeyore from Winnie the Pooh).
 Where the entire city mourned when Leslie “The Thong Guy” passed away.
 (He made his mark by running around town in a leopard thong and high-heeled shoes advocating for tolerance.
 He ran for mayor 3 times, actually getting 2nd place.)
-As you can see, Austin is a place where everyone is welcome, and the stranger you are the better.
+As you can see, this is a place where everyone is welcome, and the stranger you are the better.
 Therefore, one day in Austin is bound to be interesting.
 Here’s what you don’t want to miss!

 What’s the best time to visit?